alaidi/ICOSEA/author.md

 Paper Submission

-All submissions should be written in English with a paper length of minimum four (4) and maximum eight (6) double-column printed pages (10-point font) including figures.
+All submissions should be written in English with a paper length of minimum four (4) and maximum six (6) double-column printed pages (10-point font) including figures.
 All papers must be formatted according to the template for conference proceedings [download template][WordFile].
 At least 1 author of accepted papers must be registered to the conference as presenter in order to appear in the proceedings.
 Only full paper will be accepted for the review process and all submissions must be done through <span class="label label-success">edas.info</span> Submission System.
 Please contact icasea2017@uowasit.edu.iq if you have any questions about submitting your manuscripts.